quincythai/next-template/README.md

 ## Learn More

-This project uses Next.js, React, and Tailwind CSS.
+This project uses Next.js, React, Tailwind CSS, and Radix UI Primitives.
 It is also configured with ESLint and Prettier, which will run before each commit to ensure good code quality when pushing to GitHub.
 Prettier is configured with the Tailwind plugin to automatically sort CSS classes consistently as well!

 To learn more about Next.js, take a look at the following resources: